 The Dispute Resolution Center of King County provides excellent training for people who want to learn to become facilitative mediators.
-The 40-hour Basic Mediation Training is the first step in learning to become a mediator.
+The 40-hour Basic Mediation Training (BMT) is the first step in learning to become a mediator.
 The Basic Mediation Training class is an in-depth training which includes a combination of theory, demonstrations, discussion, and experiential practice.
 Experienced mediators assist with our trainings and coaches are on hand to provide real-time feedback and guidance.
-The DRC offers Basic Mediation Training three to four times a year.
-To see the current schedule, go to Classes & Events.
+The DRC offers Basic Mediation Training at various times during a year.
+To see the schedule, go to Classes & Events.

 After completing the Basic Mediation Training some people decide to apply to the DRC’s Mediation Training Practicum.
 The Mediation Practicum is a program designed to provide students the opportunity to delve deeper into the facilitative model through academic coursework and mediating live cases with highly skilled mediation mentors.
 The program is rigorous—students typically take approximately 18 to 24 months to graduate.
 Students work in small groups with professional mentors who provide both oral feedback and written evaluations at each step.

 Practicum candidates are selected for this competitive program based on their answers to a written application, coaching feedback from the Basic Mediation Training, their interview and the DRC’s capacity.
 Students may be accepted into the Practicum if they have received mediation training by other accredited programs that teach the facilitative mediation model; however, these candidates are required to perform a mock mediation to evaluate their entry skill level.

 Applications are now closed for Fall 2019.

 If you are interested in receiving updates on the DRC’s Mediation Practicum, please sign up for our newsletter (at the bottom of this page).

 For information about other organizations that may offer a Mediation Practicum, see below: